 Sardines tend to have a shorter lifespan than other fish.
 90% of the wild sardines swimming around are less than 6 years old.

-These two reasons are why sardines have low levels of mercury and other heavy metals (11).
-Be sure to limit other fish such as tuna because of higher mercury levels.
-Canned sardines are safe for you to be eating since they contain significantly less mercury than other fish.
+These two reasons are why sardines have low levels of mercury and other heavy metals like arsenic.20 Canned sardines are a safe fish to eat since they contain significantly less mercury than other fish like tuna.

-If you have kidney or gout problems then you should also limit your consumption of sardines.
-They naturally contain higher levels of purines (12).
 This can metabolize into uric acid in your body.
-Uric acid can lead to kidney stones or gout if you’re already predisposed.
+High uric acid has been linked to kidney stones or gout if you’re already predisposed.
 But if you don’t have a history of gout or kidney problems then you should be fine.

 Some canned sardines use BPA so it’ll be a good idea to find one that doesn’t use this compound.
-There is research finding BPA can lead to significant fluctuations in hormones that control weight gain (13).
-It’s best to limit your exposure to BPA to be on the safe side even though the FDA claims low doses will not harm you.
+There is research finding BPA can lead to significant fluctuations in hormones that control weight gain.22

 Is it bad to eat sardines every day?